MicrosoftDocs/windows-itpro-docs/mdop/mbam-v25/deploy-mbam.md

 2. Install Windows PowerShell 3.0.

 3. Install Microsoft SQL Server 2008 R2 or a later version that includes the latest service pack.
-If you are installing a new instance of SQL Server for MBAM, make sure that you install SQL Server to have SQL_Latin1_General_CP1_CI_AS collation.
+If you are installing a new instance of SQL Server for MBAM, make sure the SQL Server you install includes the SQL_Latin1_General_CP1_CI_AS collation.
 You’ll have to install the following SQL Server features:

     * Database Engine
     * Reporting Services